The Nutritional Needs of Babies from Six to 12 Months

 Your little one’s first experiences with food can set them up for life, so it’s important to know what to give them!

-The most important thing is to ensure they get various nutritious foods as part of the weaning journey.
+The most important thing is to ensure they are exposed to a variety of nutritious foods as part of the weaning journey.
 This blog goes into a bit more detail regarding the nutrients to look out for.

 Six-to-twelve months is often referred to as the weaning age, when your little one takes their first steps into the world of food.
 This time in their lives can be hugely exciting, as you introduce them to a world of new flavours and textures.

-As your little one develops through this period, they will start to rely less on milk feeds (breast or supplements) for their nutrients.
-Therefore, you need to make sure they get the goodness they need from their weaning foods.
+As your little one develops through this period, they will gradually rely less on milk feeds (breast or formula) and more on solid food for their nutrients.
+Including lots of variety in the weaning diet will help ensure your baby is exposed to a variety of flavours and receives the goodness they need.

-Our Babease baby food is full of vegetable goodness and can offer support for busy parents.
-In this blog, we’re looking at the essential nutrients and where your baby can get them as part of their diet or supplements.
+Our Babease baby food pouches offer a variety of ingredients and nutrients and can offer support for busy parents.
+In this blog, we’re looking at the key nutrients for your baby and where you can provide them.

-If you’re concerned about your baby’s nutritional needs or diet, we recommend speaking to a healthcare professional, who can provide advice specific to your little one.
+If you’re concerned about your baby’s nutrition, we recommend speaking to a healthcare professional, who can provide advice specific to your little one.

 Iron is a hugely important part of the human body.
 The primary role of iron is helping red blood cells transport oxygen around the body, so we all need to make sure we’re getting enough!